 Manipulation is not always a bad thing.
 All people are manipulative in one way or another.
 When was the last time you approached someone smiling even though you were not feeling that happy?
 You smiled because you wanted to make a good first impression right?
 Manipulation is not a bad thing as long as it’s done with good intentions without negatively affecting the manipulated person.

 But why do some people always try to influence others through mind games and manipulations instead of expressing themselves genuinely?
 Why would someone try to make someone else guilty so that they can control them easily, instead of telling them directly to do what they want them to do?
-Why would someone play the victim to force others sympathize with him?
+Why would someone play the victim to force others to sympathize with him?
 Why do some people always try to get what they want through manipulation?
-(See: understanding psychopaths)
+See: understanding psychopaths.

 The following are some psychological reasons that could make someone become so manipulative:

 - Low self-confidence: Confident people communicate with others openly because they feel at home, welcomed and accepted when dealing with others.
 On the other hand, people with low self-confidence never feel that others would take their opinion and commands seriously.
 Therefore, they learn to use manipulations to get what they want.
 This behaviour is not developed overnight.
-A person might have been disappointed several times in the past when he was trying to express his wishes openly, hence concluded that nobody will ever listen to him if he expresses himself openly.
+A person might have been disappointed several times in the past when he was trying to express his wishes openly, hence concluding that nobody will ever listen to him if he expresses himself openly.

 - Fear of losing control: when a person develops the fear of losing control, he avoids any risk that may lead to losing control.
-As you may have already guessed, assigning someone else tasks or requesting something openly can bring about loss of control if the other person denied.
+As you may have already guessed, assigning someone else tasks or requesting something openly can bring about loss of control if the other person denies.
 But manipulation makes it possible to control a person without risking getting a “no”.